Shoaib Malik: Other leagues

 In 2013, he was signed by Hobart Hurricanes for the 2013–14 Big Bash League season.
 He was retained by Hobart Hurricanes for the 2014–15 Big Bash League season.
 He was also part of the Hobart Hurricanes to participate in the 2014 CLT20.

 In 2014, he was signed by Warwickshire for a six-match deal for the 2014 T20 Blast.

-In 2015, Shoaib Malik played for Comilla Victorians in the third season of Bangladesh Premier League.
+In 2015, Malik played for Comilla Victorians in the third season of Bangladesh Premier League.
 In 2016, he was signed by Chittagong Vikings for the fourth edition of Bangladesh Premier League.
 He was drafted back into the squad by Comilla Victorians for the fifth and sixth edition of Bangladesh Premier League.
 He was then signed by Rajshahi Royals for the seventh edition of the Bangladesh Premier League.

 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
 In November 2019, he was selected to play for Rajshahi Royals in the 2019-20 Bangladesh Premier League.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.